Greg Mathis: Activism

 Following his time spent in the Herman Gardens mixed-income housing, Mathis remained devoted to aiding families in the area.
 In 2003, he lobbied city officials on the behalf of former Herman Gardens residents, imploring lawmakers to allow these individuals their first chance to move into new apartments built where Herman Gardens once stood.

 Personal life

-Mathis met his wife, Linda, a fellow EMU student, shortly after his mother's death.
-They would go on to have four children together, a daughter Jade, born May 1985, a daughter Camara, born October 1987, a son Greg Jr. born January 1989 and a son Amir, born July 1990.
-Mathis who is a member of the City Temple Seventh-day Adventist Church, was awarded the Black History Achievement Award from Oakwood University, which he says is the most meaningful award he has received.
+Mathis met his wife, Linda, a fellow Eastern Michigan University alumnus, shortly after his mother's death.
+They married in June 1985 and have four children together: a daughter Jade, born May 1985, a daughter Camara, born October 1987, a son Greg Jr. born January 1989 and a son Amir, born July 1990.
+Mathis, who is a member of the City Temple Seventh-day Adventist Church, was awarded the Black History Achievement Award from Oakwood University, which he says is the most meaningful award he has received.

+On August 22, 2024, his wife Linda filed for divorce after 39 years of marriage.
+In court papers, Linda listed their date of separation as July 17, 2024 and also stated that she filed for divorce due to "irreconcilable differences."

+On November 1, 2024, TMZ announced that Mathis and his wife have reconciled.